Akshshr/Bitcoin-Accepted-Here/README.md

-## Welcome to GitHub Pages
+## Privacy Policy of Bitcoin Accepted Here

-You can use the [editor on GitHub](https://github.com/Akshshr/Bitcoin-Accepted-Here/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Bitcoin Accepted Here operates the [Link](https://play.google.com/store/apps/details?id=com.bitcoinacceptedhere)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
+The Personal Information that we collect are used for providing and improving the Service.
+We will not use or share your information with anyone except as described in this Privacy Policy.

-### Markdown
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at https://play.google.com/store/apps/details?id=com.bitcoinacceptedhere, unless otherwise defined in this Privacy

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Markdown EXAMPLE

 ```markdown
 Syntax highlighted code block